Chobolabs/spine-cpp/README.md

 ## Limitations

-spine-cpp works with data exported from Spine 3.2.07 (but not linked meshes yet).
-Support for 3.3 is in progress.
+spine-cpp works with data exported from Spine 3.4.

 Like the spine-c runtime binary loading is not yet supported.